- Why did MCCCD change the procedures?

 - What do these procedures govern?

-These procedures govern employee complaints of discrimination based on an employee’s protected class, i.e. their race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship status (including document abuse), age, disability, veteran status, or genetic information, and/or for suspected claims of retaliation in violation of the MCCCD Non-Discrimination Policies.
+These procedures govern employee complaints of discrimination based on an employee’s protected class, i.e. their race, color, religion, sex, sexual orientation, gender identity, pregnancy, national origin, citizenship status (including document abuse), age, disability, veteran status, or genetic information, and/or for suspected claims of retaliation in violation of the MCCCD Non-Discrimination Policies.

 - Do these procedures govern complaints of harassment?